BroadcomMFD/opsrexx-language-support/README.md

 <br />

 ## Address Software Requirements
-OPS/REXX LS requires no prerequisite software.
+OPS/REXX LS has no prerequisite software.

 Use the following recommended software with OPS/REXX LS for the best experience:
 - REXX Language Support Extension